 How to set up WP Rocket for the best performance?

-WP Rocket support can help you configure the settings (and that’s something I really liked about them).
-But here is the general configuration that will suit most WordPress sites.
+WP Rocket support can help you configure the settings (and that’s something I really liked about them) automatically.

 - Enable Cache for mobile devices: Checked ✅

 - User Cache: Unchecked

 - Cache Lifespan: 7 Days (Increase this if your website is mostly static that doesn’t update regularly.)

 Cache settings are basically the first thing to start with.
 Here is how these will look.

 - In CSS section, enable minify CSS.
 You will be prompted with a warning.
 Ignore that and check this box.

 - Do not combine CSS files.
 Most of the hosting services are now HTTP/2 and combining CSS can hurt the performance.

 - Choose to optimize CSS delivery and select Remove Unused CSS for the best performance.
 Please note that this step involves adding a good exclusion list (called CSS safelist).
 Download my CSS safelist